 PARANTONE INDIANS.
 These Coahuiltecan Indians are known through a single missionary report (1794) from Nuestra Señora del Espíritu Santo de Zúñiga Mission, near Goliad.
 In this report they are identified as a subdivision of the Aranama Indians, and at that time only twenty-one remained.
 The original territory of the Parantones was probably the same as that of the Aranamas.

 BIBLIOGRAPHY:Esteban L. Portillo, Apuntes para la historia antigua de Coahuila y Texas (Saltillo: Tipografía "El Golfo de México" de Severo Fernández, 1886).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PARANTONE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp31.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PARANTONE INDIANS," accessed September 20, 2019, http://www.tshaonline.org/handbook/online/articles/bmp31.